cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

     // interchainAccountAddress != signer.String() return error
 }

-// Executes each message sent by the owner on the Controller chain function ExecuteTx(sourcePort: string, destPort: string, destChannel: string, msgs []Any) error {
+// Executes each message sent by the owner account on the Controller chain function ExecuteTx(sourcePort: string, destPort: string, destChannel: string, msgs []Any) error {
   // validates each message
   // executes each message